eyaldar2014/mock-api-final-project/README.md

 # mock-api-final-project

-• npm install

-• npm run client-install
+• npm install & npm run client-install

     const Project!

       function projectPlanning (idea) {

       const result = "awesome"

       This project has both back-end and front-end.
       Front-end will be writen using React, Css and JS.
-Back-end will be based on mongoDB using mongoose, on NodeJS.
+      Back-end will be based on mongoDB using mongoose library, with NodeJS.

-The idea is a mock api: it offers itself to the users as a server, including server actions: start your own api with collections, passwords and validations.
+      The idea is a mock api: it offers itself to the users as a server, including server actions:
+      start your own api with collections and validations.

-MusTo Have:
+      Must Have:
-The purpose of the back-end is to be secured, and offer itself as first basically with an option to Register, and have your own end-point(probably with Routes).
+      The purpose of the back-end is to be secured, and optioin to create your own end-point and probably with routes.

-NiceTo Have:
+      Nice To Have:
-And idealy(depends on development time), to offer as similar experience as any mockApi system.
+      Idealy (depends on development time and pority), offer a brilliant UI experience as any mockApi system.

       return result

       }

 ------------------------------------